coryzibell/speedo/README.md

 ```
 speedo [URL]
 speedo [-i|--interactive] [-n|--non-interactive] [-s|--speed-unit UNIT]
+speedo [--json] [--format FORMAT] [--compact]
+speedo --update-servers
 speedo --help
 speedo --version
 ```

 ## DESCRIPTION

 speedo downloads a test file and reports the transfer speed.
 By default it runs non-interactively against Cloudflare's CDN.
-With the -i flag, it displays a menu for selecting different test servers.
+With the -i flag, it displays an enhanced interactive menu with 34+ speed test servers organized by region and provider.

+The tool supports multiple output formats (human-readable, JSON, CSV) for scripting and automation, and automatically updates its server list from GitHub.

 If a URL is provided as an argument, the file is downloaded to the current directory and the speed is reported.